Share these tips with all caregivers to ensure safe sleep for your baby:

 Use a crib that meets current safety standards with a firm mattress that fits snugly and is covered with only a tight-fitting crib sheet.

-Remove all soft bedding and toys from your baby’s sleep area (this includes loose blankets, bumpers, pillows and positioners).
+Remove all blankets, comforters and toys from your baby’s sleep area (this includes loose blankets, bumpers, pillows and positioners).
 The American Academy of Pediatrics suggests using a wearable blanket instead of loose blankets to keep your baby warm.

 Offer a pacifier when putting baby to sleep.
 If breastfeeding, introduce pacifier after one month or after breastfeeding has been established.